thomas-xin/hyperchoron/README.md

   - Note Volume: Notes are automatically spread out further from the centreline where the player is, depending on their volume/velocity.
 This additionally respects the direction of the notes' panning if specified.

 ### Additional notes
-- Hyperchoron's design is focused on importing and exporting to vanilla Minecraft as accurately and as reasonably as possible.
-That means, there are limitations when attempting to convert songs with a much higher speed or many stacked notes; in both cases the notes will be compacted and quantised.
+- Hyperchoron's design was originally focused on importing and exporting to vanilla Minecraft as accurately and as reasonably as possible.
+That means, there may be limitations when attempting to convert songs with a much higher speed or many stacked notes; in cases where the target resolution is lower, the notes will be compacted and quantised to fit.
 - Please note that conversion quality may vary significantly between different versions of Hyperchoron.
-This is an unavoidable nuance that comes with attempting to provide a one-size-fits-all solution for MIDI files; often making one thing sound better will make another sound worse.
+This is an unavoidable nuance that comes with attempting to provide a one-size-fits-all solution for sheet music of many kinds; often making one thing sound better will make another sound worse.
 - Here is a video showcasing some of the example outputs in an earlier version: https://youtu.be/Vtmh1Qi0w9s, and here is an example of the latest version with volume control: https://www.youtube.com/watch?v=qK1n4zVSjM0